MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/text-box.md

 Select all | the TextBox contains text.
 Undo | text has been changed.

 To modify the commands shown in the context menu, handle the [ContextMenuOpening](/uwp/api/windows.ui.xaml.controls.textbox.contextmenuopening) event.
-For an example of this, see the **Customizing RichEditBox's CommandBarFlyout - adding 'Share'** example in the <a href="xamlcontrolsgallery:/item/RichEditBox">XAML Controls Gallery</a>.
+For an example of this, see the **Customizing RichEditBox's CommandBarFlyout - adding 'Share'** example in the [XAML Controls Gallery](xamlcontrolsgallery:/item/RichEditBox).
 For design info, see Guidelines for [context menus](menus.md).

 ### Select, copy, and paste